Lexie Minter

 - 32nd Women’s Health Health Symposium (November 2022)

-- Fourteen fish - Confidence in the Menopause
+- Fourteen Fish - Confidence in the Menopause

 - Long Covid and Female Hormones

-- February - Newson Health Case review
+- February - Newson Health Case Review

 - Thrombosis and the menopause

-- Perimenopasue Q&A Session
+- Perimenopause Q&A Session

 - Migraines and the menopause